Kenzku/Flickr-Tryout/README.md

 ## Why Server?

 Because The ```toDataURL()``` method requires that any images drawn onto the canvas are hosted on a web server with the same domain as the code executing it.
 If this condition is not met, a __SECURITY_ERR__ exception is thrown.

 More example, you can no longer use the canvas toBlob() or getImageData() methods; doing so will throw a __security error__.

 More see: ```https://developer.mozilla.org/en-US/docs/HTML/CORS_Enabled_Image```

+## Code Structure

+You will find all client side realted files in `public` folder, everything else are for the server.
+The server is basically used to generate the page by `EJS` template and routing.

+* `lib` folder is javascript codes for server.
+* `routes` folder is javascript files too but for routing. e.g.
+* `test` folder contains testing file using `mocha`
+* `views` folder contains templates that will be rendered by NodeJS server
+* `package.json` contains all other libraries that you need to run the NodeJS server
+* `public/images` contains the image downloaded by the server, but it is not the image that the user has edited
+* `public/javascripts` contains all javascript files the web application needs
+* `public/stylesheets` contains CSS files
+* `public/test` contains Qunit testing files.

 ## Others